The 4 models that solve the challenges of remote decision-making

 An example of the BRAIN model in action

-The marketing team has informed you that communicating remotely became highly challenging for everyone within the team.
+The marketing team has informed you that good communication became highly challenging for everyone within the team.
 The important announcements keep getting delayed or overlooked, and the lack of communication puts projects on hold.
 They had in mind another communication tool that could substitute the email you currently rely on.
-Let’s examine how the team could assess the pros and cons and reach a final decision.

 How does this option benefit my team?Choosing a team chat app instead of email could enable the team to collaborate more efficiently and enhance productivity.